 |With Mycare, companionship’s just a phone call or email away.
 One worker tells how it benefits everyone.|

-Someone who’s experienced this first-hand is Nelson’s Annette Andrew.
-Ahead of the UN’s International Friendship Day on July 30, we spoke to Annette (50) about the mutual benefits of the relationship she’s developed through reaching out with Mycare.
+Someone who’s experienced this first-hand is a care worker based in Nelson; Annette Andrew.
+Annette shared with us about the mutual benefits of the relationship she’s developed through reaching out with Mycare.

 Earlier this year, seeking a slower pace, Annette and her husband Joe left Auckland’s hustle and bustle behind and relocated to Stoke.
 Having worked as a nanny, an in-home home child carer for Geneva Healthcare for many years, Annette says, “Looking after people is my passion, so I wanted to pursue it when we got here.
 Being able to provide companionship helps me maintain my own independence, as it’s something I can offer wherever I am.”